 Our Board of Directors is comprised of seven members.
-Our current directors are Edward K. Aldag, Jr., G. Steven Dawson, R. Steven Hamner, Robert E. Holmes, Ph.D., Sherry A. Kellett, William G. McKenzie, and L. Glenn Orr, Jr. Our directors are elected at each annual meeting of stockholders and until their respective successors are elected and qualified, subject to their prior death, resignation, retirement, disqualification, or removal from office.
+Our current directors are Edward K. Aldag, Jr., G. Steven Dawson, R. Steven Hamner, Robert E. Holmes, Ph.D., Sherry A. Kellett, William G. McKenzie, and L. Glenn Orr, Jr. Our directors are elected at each annual meeting of stockholders and serve until the next annual meeting of stockholders and until their respective successors are elected and qualified, subject to their prior death, resignation, retirement, disqualification, or removal from office.
+Our articles of incorporation provide that, without the approval of our stockholders, we may not elect to be governed by the Maryland Unsolicited Takeover Act, which, among other things, permits the board of directors of a Maryland corporation to classify itself without a stockholder vote.

-It is the policy of the Board of Directors that a majority of the directors be independent as defined in the listing standards of the New York Stock Exchange (the "NYSE").
-The Board of Directors has determined that four directors - G. Steven Dawson, Robert E. Holmes, Ph.D., Sherry A. Kellett, and L. Glenn Orr, Jr. - are independent under the NYSE's listing standards.
+It is the policy of the Board of Directors and a requirement of the listing standards of the New York Stock Exchange (the NYSE"), that a majority of the directors be independent as defined by the NYSE.
+As part of the qualification for director independence, in addition to other specified criteria, the NYSE listing standards require our Board of Directors to affirmatively determine that the director has no material relationship with us (either directly or as a partner, shareholder or officer of an organization that has a relationship with us).
+The Board of Directors has determined that four directors - G. Steven Dawson, Robert R. Homes, Ph.D., Sherry A. Kellett, and L. Glenn Orr, Jr. - have no relationship with us that would interfere with such person's ability to exercise independent judgment as a member of our board, and that they otherwise qualify as "independent" under the NYSE's listing standards.